alaelson/planets/README.md

 # Release Candidate session of Git

-For this Git session we will not have the help of Wolfman and Dracula.
+For this Git session we will not have the help of Raniere Silva.

-Raniere and Silva are going to Mars to fight.
+Raniere Silva are going to Mars to fight.